Compare Charles Schwab vs Empower Retirement: 401K cost, investing fees, trading tools, account differences, pros and cons. Which company is better?

 Computer Tech

-Empower customers get to use a website with simple charting and basic order entry.
-Although graphs are elementary, there are a few plot styles and technical studies.
-Drawing tools, however, are missing in action.
-The Empower trade ticket has a few basic order types and two duration choices (day and GTC).
+Empower customers use a website with basic charting tools and straightforward order entry.
+Although its charts are simple, there are a few chart styles and technical indicators.
+Drawing tools, however, are not included.
+The Empower order ticket includes a handful of standard order types and two duration choices (day and GTC).

-For security research, both websites have a good amount of information.
-Empower's site has insider trading activity, while Schwab's site has analysts' trade recommendations.
+For investment research, both websites supply a fair amount of information.
+Empower’s site includes insider-trading data, while Schwab’s site includes analysts’ recommendations.

-The highest level of trading will be found with desktop software, and here Schwab clearly pulls ahead of its rival.
-Empower has no desktop platform, while Schwab uses thinkorswim once again.
-This time, it finds its highest level with all sorts of advanced tools, including hundreds of technical studies.
+The top level of trading technology comes from desktop software, and Schwab easily stays ahead here.
+Empower has no desktop platform, while Schwab again relies on thinkorswim.
+On desktop, it reaches its highest level with all kinds of advanced features, including 400+ technical studies.

 Winner: Schwab